CloneTracker™ Barcode Products

 Cellecta CloneTracker™ Products

-More recently, groups have used libraries that express unique barcode sequences on mRNA in conjunction with single-cell RNA sequencing to identify cell subpopulations expressing distinct sets of genes containing differentiating cellular markers.
+Research groups have used libraries that express unique barcode sequences on mRNA in conjunction with single-cell RNA sequencing to identify cell subpopulations expressing distinct sets of genes containing differentiating cellular markers.
 For these single-cell expression analysis studies, the barcodes are positioned just before the poly-A tail of a marker or selection gene in the lentiviral library.
 When the library constructs integrate into the genomic DNA after transduction, the modified gene transcript is expressed with the barcode so the barcode can be detected in the cDNA generated using RNA-sequencing approaches.
-For this application, Cellecta has developed its CloneTracker XP Libraries.

 Convenient online ordering is available here.